 Green Policyholders

 In the event of a natural disaster, Green insurance rebuilds a home/business to a certified green building standard.
-Using eco-friendly sustainable materials, energy/water efficient products, thereby reducing CO2 emissions. ie: LEED, Energy Star, Breeam, etc. The green policyholder is the owner of the upgraded green insurance policy.
+Using eco-friendly sustainable materials, energy/water efficient products, thereby reducing CO2 emissions. ie: LEED, Energy Star, Bream, etc. The green policyholder is the owner of the upgraded green insurance policy.
 Green policyholders receive 5-10% annual discounts on green insurance.
 A standard insurance policy does not cover documented green upgrades.
 With green building now in the mainstream, climate change now a national priority under the Biden administration.
 Green insurance is available from hundreds of insurance carriers.
 You can search the database here.

 With the continued debate within both of the US political parties, regarding climate change the dichotomy has been clearly visible for the last 35 years.
 However one industry in particular is positioned to take action.
-With the consistent burning of fossil fuels to heat and cool our homes, emission of carbon, ozone and greenhouse gases,(CO2) scientific evidence is now in consensus, climate change is continuing to warm the planet year after year with 2016 being the warmest year on record.
+With the consistent burning of fossil fuels to heat and cool our homes, emission of carbon, ozone and greenhouse gases,(CO2) scientific evidence is now in consensus, climate change is continuing to warm the planet year after year with 2024 being the warmest year on record.
 Warmer temperatures leads to melting polar ice caps, rising sea levels, resulting in 3-5% increased moisture in the atmosphere, resulting in higher storm surges.
 Insurance companies have a vested financial interest and have paid out over 300 billion dollars in 2017 for climate change related claim losses, Twice the amount of 2016 which had 188 billion in claim losses.
 In 2020 global insurance losses exceeded 83 billion dollars.
 Over 60 billion in the United States.
 Over 200k people worldwide were displaced in 2020.

+With New York, Washington state, and Californian ab-32 law in full effect insurance companies are now required by law to disclose their exposure to climate risks.
 In May 2016 President Obama, stated the impact risk of climate change, rising shorelines, extreme heat and hurricanes pose significant risks to health and safety of residents.
 Resiliency will become incorporated into building codes in the department of housing and urban development(HUD).
 The government outlined a strategy that will align stakeholder departments GSA, FEMA, The army corps of engineers, EPA, USDA, Homeland security, NOAA, Dot and National Institute of Building sciences(NIBS).
 The United States resiliency council (USRC) will provide earthquake and hazard ratings that effect buildings.

 In the private sector GBI, USGBC, ULI, American institute of architects (AIA), Alliance to save energy, general contractors of America, ASHRAE, and many others.
 All designed to combat the rising risk of climate change and its divesting effects.
 Tangible results are starting to emerge.
 Examples would be the fortified homes program.
 The dryline a 3 billion dollar resiliency project in Manhattan and the Boston resiliency plan.